Dance of Awareness

 Since 2013 we have been running a Dance of Awareness Foundation training programme which takes place over two weekends.
 Consequently there are a growing pool of practitioners in the UK and beyond who are offering their own DoA groups.
 You can find information about other DoA groups on Facebook here.

-To find out about our DoA body of work, including the training or groups, click on the relevant button below.
+To find out about our Dance of Awareness™ work; the training or our diary of events (including groups and workshops), click on the relevant button below.

 You can find more detailed information about DoA and Free/Form from papers we have written that can be found on our Resources Page.